Workers Compensation Lawyers Sydney

 - Lump sum compensation for Whole Person Impairment if your Whole Person Impairment is greater than 10% for a physical injury or greater than 14% for a primary psychological injury.
 In the case of exempt workers you may be entitled to claim lump sum if your physical injury is assessed as being greater than 0%;

 - Dependency and funeral expenses in the event of the death of a worker; and

 - Work Injury Damages.

 You should seek legal advice in relation to what you are entitled to as the aspects of your claim need to be assessed and reviewed.

 How do I make a Workers Compensation Claim

 - Report your injury to your employer

 Once an injury arises in the workplace, the worker should immediately seek first aid and report the accident to the employer.
 The employer is obliged to keep a register for work-related accidents.
 An incident form should be completed.
 You should keep a copy of this form.
-For more details on notification of injury, see here.

 You should ensure that your employer notifies their Workers Compensation insurer.
 You should then obtain a claim number for your records.